andrewmcveigh/plugin-fileupload/README.md

 # plugin-fileupload

-Select2 3.4.1 packaged as a Servlet 3.0 plugin.
-With a couple of clojure/hiccup
+jQuery-File-Upload packaged as a Servlet 3.0 plugin.
+With a couple of clojure/hiccup helpers.
-helpers.

 ## Dependencies